Marcobc-exe/datas-employee/README.md

 ### Dependencies
 - Express v4.18.2
 - mysql2 v2.3.3
-- Add this "type": "module" to your package.json
+- Add this "type": "module" to your package.json from server
-- Add this
 ### Dev dependencies
 - Nodemon v2.0.20
 - logplease 2.0.20